Male teaching student with primary school children doing a classroom activity

 • Foundation Year

-• Early Childhood Studies Pathway
+• Early Childhood Studies (Optional Specialist Pathway)

-• Primary Education Pathway
+• Primary Education (Optional Specialist Pathway)

 Course Summary

 The education landscape plays a critical role in children’s cognitive and emotional development, and how they progress through later life.
-This course specialises in the transformative power within both the Primary Education and Early Childhood sectors, and is perfect if you wish to discuss, discover, and analyse in-depth why learning experiences are vital.
+This course specialises in the transformative power within both the primary education and early childhood sectors, and is perfect if you wish to discuss, discover and analyse in depth why learning experiences are vital.

 You will explore contemporary thinking relating to play, social and emotional development, and the philosophy of childhood and education.
 Early education creates intense discussion across political and societal landscapes, exposing tensions between care and education.
 This course supports you to analyse and assess a range of political and societal ideas about family life and teaching and caring for children that have far-reaching impacts on their schooling and wider society.

-This course offers you a great deal of flexibility and supports you to follow your professional interests.
-In your second year, you will be well-poised to choose a pathway to specialise in either Early Childhood or in Primary Education, and we tailor modules so that they deepen and widen your knowledge in these areas.
+This course offers you a great deal of flexibility, and supports you to follow your professional interests.
+In your second year, you will be well-poised to choose a pathway to specialise in either early childhood or in primary education, and we tailor modules so that they deepen and widen your knowledge in these areas.

 We’re particularly proud of our third-year offering; in this year you will author a personal (and often inspirational) research project.
 Examples of dissertations include how gender influences toy choices, perceptions of sign language between parents and practitioners, healthy eating in a school environment, and the ‘Justifiable Lie’: the magic of Santa!

-Why you’ll Love it
+Why You’ll Love It

 A specialist pathway is your opportunity to further tailor your studies to become an expert in your chosen field.
-Our pathways provide you with specific modules and opportunities to enable you to tailor your studies towards areas you are passionate about, whether through Early Childhood Studies or Primary Education Studies specialisms.
+Our pathways provide you with specific modules and opportunities to enable you to tailor your studies towards areas you are passionate about, whether through early childhood studies or primary education studies specialisms.
 Choose from various modules and optional pathways to align with your interests and career goals.

-What you'll Study
+What You'll Study

-The BA Early Childhood & Primary Education course contains core modules at each level of study.
-At Level 4, you are introduced to principles of holistic child development, and the theories of playful learning.
-Core modules are shared with Level 4 students from similar courses within the department.
-Level 5 builds upon this foundation with more complex learning that offers you the opportunity to develop your thinking about children’s lives regarding health and wellbeing.
+Year 2 (Level 5) will build upon this foundation with more complex learning that offers you the opportunity to develop your thinking about children’s lives in terms of their health and wellbeing.
 This level also supports you to consider how research is undertaken and equips you with early research skills.
-At Level 5 you are given the choice of a module pathway which offers a focus on working in the Early Years or working in Primary Education
+At Level 5, you will be given the choice of a module pathway which offers a focus on working in the early years or working in primary education.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-How you'll Learn
+How You'll Learn

-Teaching will be delivered by experience academics and practitioners in the subject.
+Teaching will be delivered by experienced academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers.

-All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.
+All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence and key transferable skills to shape you into a world-ready Chester graduate.

 Entry Requirements